ceford/cefjdemos-data-jdm-help/articles/en/banners/banners-edit.md

 - **Total Clicks.** The number of times this Banner has been clicked.
 No entry is allowed.
 You can reset this number to 0 by pressing the 'Reset clicks' button.
 - **Client.** The Client for this Banner.
-Clients are entered using the Banner Client Manager.

 Select one from the drop-down list box of existing Clients.
 - **Purchase Type:** The purchase type of the banner.
 This is used to indicate how the banner client purchased the display time for the banner.